 Criminal Background Check

-Applicants must be advised that if selected into the Biology and Management of Zoo Animals Program, they must successfully pass a criminal background check.
-Metro will not allow any student to participate in cooperative education at the Oregon Zoo without successful completion of the criminal background check.
-More information concerning this process will be made available through the program's office, Building 7 Room 202, Rock Creek campus.
+Applicants are advised that if selected into the Biology and Management of Zoo Animals Program, they must successfully pass two criminal background checks (for the zoo and the primate center) prior to final admission.
+More information concerning this process is available by individual contact with the program's office, Building 7 Room 202, Rock Creek campus.

-For the 2013-2015 PCC Biology and Management of Zoo Animals Program application, first-time applicants to the program must submit official, sealed transcripts (other than PCC transcripts) with their program application to the BAMZA Office, even if previously submitted to PCC.
-Transcripts submitted to the BAMZA Office separate from the application will not be accepted.
-Application materials submitted or postmarked after April 15, 2013 at 5pm will not be considered and will render your application ineligible.
-Other PCC departments, including Student Records, will not be able accept BAMZA application transcripts.
+For the 2015-2017 PCC Biology and Management of Zoo Animals Program application, first-time applicants to the program must submit official, sealed transcripts (other than PCC transcripts) with their program application to the BMZA Office, even if previously submitted to PCC.
+Transcripts submitted to the BMZA Office separate from the application will not be accepted.
+Application materials submitted or postmarked after April 15, 2015 at 5pm will not be considered and will render your application ineligible.
+Other PCC departments, including Student Records, will not be able accept BMZA application transcripts.
 Students only need to submit transcripts from institutions where a prerequisite course, previous degree, or other coursework pertaining to the application, was completed.